 If you experience unexplained sickness or pain related to your digestive system, it’s possible you have a duct obstruction.
 If so, the medical experts at Colorado Gastroenterology can locate and remove the obstruction with endoscopic retrograde cholangiopancreatography (ERCP).
-Schedule an evaluation at the Denver, Aurora, or Golden location by calling.
+Schedule an evaluation at the Denver, or Aurora location by calling.

 Endoscopic retrograde cholangiopancreatography (ERCP) is a test to examine the pancreatic and bile ducts.
 Bile ducts transfer bile from the liver to the gallbladder, and pancreatic ducts carry fluids from the pancreas to the small intestine.
 Your doctor locates the small opening, called an ampulla, passes a catheter through the opening, and injects a dye.
 Then, they take X-rays of the ducts.